scds/text-analysis-2/key.md

 labels, values = zip(*(Counter(entities).most_common(10)))
 ```

 The code above creates a variable of the list type called `entities` that we are assigning to the labels and values of a bar chart, respectively.
+The labels will be the text of the entity (i.e. the entity name) and values will be the counts.

 <hr />